69 new COVID-19 cases found on Vancouver Island; new workplace closure order announced

 Two more people have died of the virus, health officials announced Thursday, bringing the province's death toll to 1,493.
 One of the deaths was in the Vancouver region and the other was in the Interior, according to Health Minister Adrian Dix.

-The Vancouver Island region has now recorded 3,818 cases of COVID-19 since the pandemic began.
+The Vancouver Island region has now recorded 3,818 cases of COVID-19 and 31 deaths since the pandemic began.

+There are currently 566 active cases of COVID-19 in the island region, including 21 people in hospital and seven in critical care.

+Island Health revealed the locations of 486 active cases in the region Thursday, including 261 in the South Island, 194 in the Central Island and 31 in the North Island.

-Approximately 985,001 vaccine doses vaccine doses have now been administered in the province.
+Approximately 985,001 vaccine doses have now been administered in the province, Dix said.

 Provincial health officer Dr. Bonnie Henry spent much of Thursday’s news conference discussing the surge of COVID-19 variant cases in the province.